Want to play Minecraft on your own terms? Set up your own server, create your own worlds, perhaps build in them with friends and family?

 It’s remarkable, but true: you can do all of this on a Raspberry Pi.

-My son is a big fan of Minecraft, and is always wanting me to play along with him.
-It’s not easy to do while he’s playing on his computer — he’s six, so allowing him online seems a bit inappropriate.
+My son is a big fan of Minecraft and is always wanting me to play alongside him.
+It’s not easy to do while he’s playing on his tablet.
+As he’s only young, allowing him online seems inappropriate.

 What You Will Need